shivshankardayal/full-website/books/c/source/lang.rst

 requirements as each other.
 Pointers to other types need not have the same representation or alignment requirements.

+.. [#] A type may be incomplete or complete throughout an entire translation unit, or it may change states at different points within a translation unit.
 .. [#] Implementation-defined keywords shall have the form of an identifier reserved for any use as described in 7.1.3.
 .. [#] Therefore, any statement in this Standard about signed integer types also